Capitol Police beef up security for traveling members of Congress

 Something similar happened to Sen. Mitt Romney (R-Utah) as he traveled from Salt Lake City to Washington on Jan.
 5. During his flight, a group of Trump supporters chanted “Traitor!” and called on him to resign because he refused to support Trump’s false claims that he won the election.

-Blodgett on Thursday night said his office and Capitol Police “strongly encourage members to develop relationships with their local airport police and with the Transportation Security Administration officials.
+Blodgett on Thursday night said his office and Capitol Police “strongly encourage members to develop relationships with their local airport police and with the Transportation Security Administration officials.”